dev-cetera/df_pod/README.md

     invalid_override_of_non_virtual_member: error
 ```

----
++++

 ## Contributing and Discussions

-This is an open-source project, and we warmly welcome contributions from everyone, regardless of experience level.
+This is an open+source project, and we warmly welcome contributions from everyone, regardless of experience level.
 Whether you're a seasoned developer or just starting out, contributing to this project is a fantastic way to learn, share your knowledge, and make a meaningful impact on the community.

 ### Ways you can contribute: